 - Your hairstyles don’t come out quite the same

 - The ends feel brittle, dry and rough

 - There are a lot of single strand knots and split ends

 - The ends of your hair strands don’t coil up like the rest of your hair

 How to Prevent and Repair Hair Damage from Wear and Tear

-Use protein treatments.
-You can do this once every few weeks to strengthen and repair any cracks in your hair’s cuticle layer.
+Use protein treatments regularly.
+You can do this once every three to four weeks to strengthen and repair any cracks in your hair’s cuticle layer.
 Make sure not to overdo it though as there is such a thing as too much protein in your hair.
 You can tell that your hair has too much protein in it when it starts to feel stiff and brittle.

-Use wide toothed combs or better yet finger detangle your hair first before using a comb to avoid snagging off tangles.
-Use products with enough slip to allow for easy detangling sessions and finally never detangle you hair while it is dry.
+Use wide-toothed combs when detangling your hair.
+Or better yet finger detangle your hair first before using a comb to avoid snagging off the tangles.
+Make sure to use products with enough slip to allow for easy detangling sessions.
+Finally, never detangle your hair while it is dry.

 Trim your hair regularly.
 If trimming seems a little too much, consider dusting it instead.
 Trimming helps to get rid of those dead ends and give your hair bounce.
 It also makes the hair easier to manage.

 Moisturize and seal your hair properly.
-Use products which will leave your hair feeling moisturized.
-Make sure you pay special attention to your ends, sealing them by applying a small amount of oil or butter like shea or cocoa butter to leave them looking and feeling soft and smooth and to prevent single strand knots.
+Make sure to pay special attention to your ends, sealing them by applying a small amount of oil or butter like shea or cocoa butter to leave them looking and feeling soft and smooth and to prevent single strand knots.